-To celebrate 100 years since the discovery of Machu Picchu, we've highlighted ten things you may not know about the travel icon
+We've highlighted ten things you may not know about the travel icon that is Machu Picchu

 1. The first Westerner credited with unveiling Machu Picchu to the outside world, Hiram Bingham, was in fact said to be looking for the entirely different lost Inca site of Vilcabamba when he was first led up the slopes to the then-overgrown ruins.